Connect with others who understand.

 • Enthesitis — Inflammation where the tendon attaches to the bone

 Swollen fingers that look like sausages, also known as dactylitis, and nails that separate from the nail beds may be symptoms of DIP-predominant psoriatic arthritis.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Radiographic Changes

-Radiographic changes are changes that can be seen using imaging tests, such as X-ray, MRI, and ultrasound.
+Radiographic changes can be seen using imaging tests, such as X-rays, MRIs, and ultrasounds.

-Joint damage from PsA happens when inflammation destroys the bones and tendons in the joint and new bone growth occurs inappropriately.
-By using an imaging test such as an X-ray, your doctor can look for changes to the bones in your hands, such as:
+Joint damage from PsA happens when inflammation destroys the bones and tendons in the joint, and new bone growth occurs inappropriately.
+By using an imaging test such as an X-ray, your doctor can look for changes to the bones in your hands, including:

 • Bone erosion — Loss of bone, commonly seen within the first two years of PsA